push-based/ws-nx-summer2025/exercises/18-atomizer.md

 - Learn how to use Nx Atomizer to split tasks into smaller chunks for our Playwright tests

 ## 🏋️‍♀️&nbsp;&nbsp;Steps:

-### 0. Remove obsolete Playwright installation on GH Actions

-Notice the GH actions log and how we're installing Playwright on GH Actions even though we moved running these to Nx Agents.
-Optimize the CI config to avoid such duplication.

-Test whether your CI still works properly.

 ### 1. Inspect whether Atomizer is already enabled